webrender/hawaii/index.md

                 coords: [21.2986333,-157.8552307]
                 description: Kaka’ako is one of the most modern areas of Honolulu, filled with breweries and hot eateries.
 Hundreds of street murals make for a great afternoon activity.
                 image: kakaako.png
-            -   title: Chubbies Burgers 🍔
-                coords: [21.2944684,-157.8559098]
-                description: Best burgers in town, made "smash burger" style.
-Closest thing you can get to In-n-Out in Hawaii, especially with a side of Chub Fries.
-Their shakes and vietnamese iced coffee are also legit.
             -   title: Honolulu Museum of Art
                 description: An expansive art museum which includes one of the largest collections Asian and Pan-Pacific art in the United States.
                 coords: [21.3033128,-157.8503923]